Canada–China relations: Prior to 1949

+Establishment of the People's Republic of China

 Canada faced a dilemma following the Communist victory in the Chinese Civil War in 1949.
 On many issues, Canada followed the lead of British and the United States, but those two governments followed different policies on China.
 The United Kingdom, under the control of a socialist government, extended diplomatic recognition to the Communist Chinese, but the United States refused to recognize the Communist government.
 After the Liberal victory in the Canadian federal election of 1949 and more discussion, Canada followed the British approach.
 The Canadian embassy in Nanjing was kept open, and Canada posted a chargé d'affaires.
 By June 23, 1950, the Canadian Department of External Affairs had prepared instructions for the chargé to open negotiations with the Chinese government for an exchange of ambassadors.

+Korean War

 However, the Korean War began two days later, on June 25, 1950.
 With Canadian troops fighting for the United Nations forces, which opposed Communist Chinese troops, the continuation of diplomatic relations became untenable.
-After Canada voted in favour of a UN resolution that branded China an aggressor, the Chinese government asked the Canadian chargé d'affaires to leave.
+After Canada voted in favour of a UN resolution that branded PRC an aggressor, the Chinese government asked the Canadian chargé d'affaires to leave.
 The Canadian embassy in Nanjing was closed on February 26, 1951.
 Thereafter, Canada maintained diplomatic relations with the Republic of China, whose government had evacuated to Taiwan after losing to the Communists.
-However, Canada did not send an ambassador to the Nationalist Chinese capital of Taipei.
-Instead, relations were maintained through the Nationalist Chinese ambassador in Ottawa.
+However, Canada did not send an ambassador to the new capital of Taipei.
+Instead, relations were maintained through the ROC ambassador to Canada.

-Trudeau-Mulroney years
+Trudeau-Mulroney era

 Diplomatic relations between the PRC and Canada were established on 13 October 1970.

-In October 1973, Pierre Trudeau became the first Canadian Prime Minister to pay an official visit to the PRC, meeting Mao Zedong.
+In October 1973, Pierre Trudeau became the first Canadian Prime Minister to pay an official visit to the PRC, meeting Chairman of the Chinese Communist Party Mao Zedong.
 In that year, the trade balance was heavily weighted in Canada's favour.

 The Canadian government was optimistic about the PRC's market-oriented reforms of the 1970s and 1980s, but it was difficult to see much substantial improvement as the Cultural Revolution raged.
-It was not until the consolidation of reformers like Deng Xiaoping and Zhao Ziyang that Chinese life began to calm.

-In October 1983, the Foreign Minister of PRC visited Canada and signed the Agreement on Developing Cooperation between China and Canada.
+In October 1983, the Foreign Minister of the PRC Wu Xueqian visited Canada and signed the Agreement on Developing Cooperation between China and Canada.

-In 1984, Chinese Premier Zhao Ziyang visited the second Trudeau government six months before it fell, and became the first Communist leader to address Parliament of Canada.
+In 1984, Chinese Premier Zhao Ziyang visited the second Trudeau government six months before it fell, and became the first Chinese Communist Party senior leader to address Parliament of Canada.
 Zhao signed the Agreement on the Protection of Investment between China and Canada.
 Zhao would later be subject to 15 years of house arrest until his death, because he opposed the Tiananmen Square crackdown in 1989.

 In May 1986, the Mulroney government in China signed with Zhao the Agreement on Prevention of Double Taxation and Tax Evasions between China and Canada.